TheAmazingBrianPowell/FTC_Simulator/README.md

  Note: This is the first release of this project.
 It is not anywhere near complete, and there is still a lot to do.
 I am open to any suggustions.

 ## Setup instructions
-1. Download the project
+1. Download the project and change the folder name to FTC_simulator
 2. Find the file named MyOpMode.java this is where you will place your code
-3. Compile the code: Run `javac path/to/FTC-simulator-master/FirstTechSimulator.java` in a command line tool
+3. Compile the code: Run `javac path/to/FTC_simulator/FirstTechSimulator.java` in a command line tool
-4. Run the code: Run: `java path/to/FTC-simulator-master/FirstTechSimulator` (with out .java)
+4. Run the code: Run: `java path/to/FTC_simulator/FirstTechSimulator` (with out .java)

 ## Updating your code
 1. Save MyOpMode.java
-2. Run: `javac path/to/FTC-simulator-master/MyOpMode.java`
+2. Run: `javac path/to/FTC-simulator/MyOpMode.java`
-3. Run the code: `java path/to/FTC-simulator-master/FirstTechSimulator`
+3. Run the code: `java path/to/FTC_simulator/FirstTechSimulator`

 ## Updates
 This is not the final product of this experiment.
 After school reopens, I plan on measuring some more variables to make this simulation more life-like as well as adding collisions, game components, and more functionality.